medmunds/aws-cfn-ses-domain/README.md

 ##### `Region`

-The AWS Region to use for determining Amazon SES [SMTP endpoints][ses-smtp-endpoints], e.g., `"us-east-1"`.
+The AWS Region where your Amazon SES domain will be provisioned, e.g., `"us-east-1"`.
-The default is the region where the `Custom::SES_Domain` resource is being provisioned.
+This must be a region where Amazon SES is supported.
+The default is the region where your CloudFormation stack is running (or technically, where the `Custom::SES_Domain` lambda function is running.)
-(This must be a region where Amazon SES is supported, and it's extremely unlikely you'd want to override this.)

 *Required:* No